rts-cmk-wu12/orange-rabbit-festival-MagnusTheDragon/README.md

 **The assignment will test your ability to:**
-Implement a simple design (from Figma) using HTML & CSS. (login with a free Figma account to be able to inspect the design) Do simple DOM manipulation with RECT (creating, inserting, deleting elements, event listeners, etc.).
+Implement a simple design (from Figma) using HTML & CSS. (login with a free Figma account to be able to inspect the design) Do simple DOM manipulation with REACT (creating, inserting, deleting elements, event listeners, etc.).
-Manipulate data structures with RECT.
+Manipulate data structures with REACT.
 Write asynchronous JavaScript.
 Make requests to an API.